 When speaking in a foreign language, you might be so focused on what you are saying and whether it’s correct or not, that you forget to listen to what others are saying.

 This is a big mistake as they might be using the exact words or grammar you’ll be needing later on.
 So pay attention to what’s being said around you, it’s your most important resource at the time of speaking to someone.

 Here you will find great ways on how to improve your listening skills.

-5. PRACTICE YOUR INTERROGATIVES
+5. PRACTISE YOUR INTERROGATIVES

 We also need to keep in mind the fact that communication is a two-way process.
 Not only does it make you seem uninterested – even rude – if you don’t ask questions, you might also end up being the one who has to do all the talking.
-So, when you’ve run out of ideas about what to say next, remember: others may have something to add.
+So, when you’ve run out of ideas about what to say next, remember: others might have something to add.

 What are your views on that?

 How about you?
 What do you think?

 Why do you think there’s so much violence on TV?

 Questions like this will keep the conversation going and will show your interest in other people’s opinion.
 They will also give you time to relax a little and start enjoying yourself.